Healthdirect Free Australian health advice you can count on.

 Key facts

-• Ross River virus is an infection spread by mosquitoes.
+• Ross River virus is spread by the bite of infected mosquitoes.

-• Symptoms include joint pain, fever and rash.
+• Symptoms of infection include joint pain, fever and rash.

 • Most people feel better within a few weeks, but sometimes it can take a few months.